DavesCodeMusings/CloudPi/docs/configure-ssl.md

 This covers anything that uses the Windows trust store.
 Firefox uses it's own trust store, but it can be configured to use the Windows trust store as well.
 It involves setting the _security.enterprise_roots.enabled_ parameter to true.
 There's a [Mozilla support article](https://support.mozilla.org/en-US/kb/setting-certificate-authorities-firefox) that gives more detail.

 >You can also install your self-signed certificate using the the certificates snap-in in the Microsoft Management Console (mmc.exe), though that is beyond the scope of this document.
 Search the web for instructions.

+### Linux
+The trust store on Raspberry Pi OS is defined by the certificates listed in `/etc/ssl/certs/ca-certificates.crt`.
+This is a plain text file and you can easily add your self-signed certificate by appending the contents of the `mypi.home.crt` file.
+(Substitute the correct name in place of mypi.home.)

+>You may be tempted to skip this step, thinking 'I'll never use a web browser on my Pi,' but that could hinder you in the future.
+Tools like `wget` and `curl` will look to ca-certificates.crt, as will Portainer if you configure integration with self-hosted git using webhooks.

 ## Next Steps
 Portainer also has a feature to let you authenticate using LDAP users.
 Other applications can use LDAP, too, so it's worth looking at if you want a centralized username and password for your applications.
 LDAP is covered in [install-ldap](install-ldap.md).